theSpawacz/OldSchool-Runescape-Ping-Checker/README.md

 - Create log while checking
 - Colorfull grid with results which shows you best server pings in simple way
 - Ability to stop pinging (if you need :)

+To run this you need Visual Studio to compile.